shoumo95/csx415-project/deploy/README.md

 #### Step 2

-Copy the entire `pkgs` folder from the `csx415-project` into the `csx415-model` folder (or wherever you have created your new directory).
+If you have already followed instructions to install the Web Applicatin and have the `csx415-app` folder then copy the entire `pkgs` folder from the `csx415-app` into the `csx415-model` folder (or wherever you have created your new directory).
+If you do not have the `csx415-app` downloaded you can skip this step and later follow the instructions to install the package from GitHub using devtools in **Step 4**!

 #### Step 3